-Ankylosing Spondylitis (AS) is a chronic inflammatory disease of unknown etiology characterized by prominent inflammation of spinal joints and adjacent structures.
-This inflammation leads to progressive fusion of the spine, chronic back pain, and disability.
-The joints of the arms and legs are less affected although the hips and shoulders may become involved in one third of cases.
-Also, inflammation of extraarticular organs, such as the eyes, the GI tract, skin, lungs, and heart, may occur.
+Ankylosing Spondylitis (AS) is a chronic inflammatory disease of unknown etiology characterized by prominent inflammation of the spinal joints and adjacent structures.
+If left untreated, this inflammation can lead to progressive fusion of the spine, chronic back pain, and disability.
+The joints of the arms and legs are less affected, although the hips and shoulders may become involved in up to one third of cases.
+Also, inflammation of other parts of the body, such as the eyes, the GI tract, skin, lungs, and heart, may occur.

 Males appear to be affected more than females.
-Age of onset ranges from adolescence to age 25 and peaks around 28 years.
+The average age of onset ranges from adolescence to age 25 and peaks around 28 years.
 Approximately 15% of adult American and European cases have been found to have a childhood onset.

 There is a strong genetic component to the development of AS, with the HLA-B27 gene associated with most cases.
 A positive family history of AS can be found in 15% to 20% of cases.

-The major aims of management include pharmacologic relief of pain and stiffness and a physical therapy and lifestyle modification program aimed at preserving spinal mobility or at least preventing spinal deformity and disability.
-Also, it is imperative that prompt recognition and management of AS is essential to minimize the risk of further joint damage, disability, chronic pain, and other complications.
+The major aims of AS treatment include pharmacologic relief of pain and stiffness, as well as a physical therapy and lifestyle modification program aimed at preserving spinal mobility and preventing spinal deformity and disability.
+Prompt recognition and management of AS is essential to minimize the risk of further joint damage, disability, chronic pain, and other complications.